The Epistemic Planning Domain Definition Language: Official Guideline: Semantics of epddl

 This construction is almost identical to the one by \cite{conf/jelia/SonPBG14}, the only difference being the treatment of type~\ref{itm:s5-theory-1} formulas.
 Specifically, the construction by \cite{conf/jelia/SonPBG14} yields a set $S = \{ (M, w_d) \mid w_d \in W_d \}$ of single-pointed models, one for each designated world, rather than a single multi-pointed model as presented here.
 This is because their framework only considers single-pointed epistemic models.
-Note that those in $S$ are identical single-pointed models, and they only differ in the actual world.
-In contrast, our approach generalizes this by constructing a unique multi-pointed model, accommodating specifications with multiple designated worlds.
+Note that the states in $S$ share the same epistemic model, and only differ in the actual world.
+In contrast, our approach directly constructs a unique multi-pointed model, accommodating specifications with multiple designated worlds.
 It is not hard to check that the states $s_\Phi$ and $\bigsqcup_{s \in S} s$ (the disjoint union of the states in $S$) satisfy the same formulas of $\Lang[C]$, and thus that the two constructions are equivalent.